Jodosoft/Libraries/README.md

 <details>
   <summary><h2>Jodo.Extensions.Numerics</h2></summary>

-  Provides the <a href="#inumericn">INumeric&lt;N&gt;</a> and accompanying utilities classes, allowing for the creation of numeric types that can used interchangeably with generics.
+  Provides <a href="#inumericn">INumeric&lt;N&gt;</a> and accompanying utilities classes, allowing for the creation of interchangeable number types.

 ### Types